Skip to content

 3. Read through the pipeline scripts and the automation system code.
 Get a tour by a trained bioinformatician who knows this well.

-6. Ask system administrator to add you into the following TSD user groups: p22-import-group, p22-export-group, p22- diag-ous-bioinf-group, p22-diag-ous-lab-group
+6. Ask TSD system administrators to add you into the following user groups if you aren't a member of them already: p22-diag-ous-bioinf-group, p22-diag-ous-lab-group, p22-export-group, p22-import-group.

-7. Set up prerequisites for using the lims-exporter-api
+7. Set up prerequisites for using the lims-exporter-api.

 Each new user of lims-exporter-api needs to do a one time setup as following: